 Alan holds a BA in Politics, Philosophy and Economics from Oxford University.
-After working in France and Switzerland he kick-started his career in mathematics teaching by studying part time for a BSc in Mathematics at Kingston University.
+After working in France and Switzerland he kick-started his career in mathematics teaching by gaining a BSc in Mathematics at Kingston University.

-Alan has enjoyed school posts in mathematics and whole school leadership he has led mathematics curriculum projects across a range of schools.
-This experience informs his contribution to the PGCE course at London Met where he was awarded a doctorate in 2018 for a thesis entitled: 'Migrants becoming Mathematics Teachers: Personal Resources and Professional Capitals'
+Alan has held posts as a teacher of mathematic and school leadership, leading mathematics curriculum projects across a range of schools.
+His expereince informs his contribution to the PGCE course at London Met where he was awarded a doctorate in 2018 for his thesis entitled: 'Migrants becoming Mathematics Teachers: Personal Resources and Professional Capitals'.

-The course at London Met prepares students to teach all pupils with a particular focus on Keys Stage 3 and 4.
-Students engage in mathematics tasks and use research evidence to help them to reflect upon their own learning, in order to develop a wide repertoire of teaching approaches during school placements.
+The course at London Met prepares students to teach all pupils with a particular focus on Key Stage 3 and 4.
+Students engage in mathematics tasks and use research to help them to reflect upon their own learning, in order to develop a wide repertoire of teaching approaches during school placements.
 Integral to the programme of experiential professional learning is a commitment to social justice that draws upon the experience of the diverse student cohort and is reflected in assignments throughout the year.
-Alan makes good use of school and alumni networks to ensure that practising teachers present workshops and shares their own experience to ensure that students are well prepared as they move forward into their first teaching posts.
+Alan makes good use of school and alumni networks to ensure that practising teachers present workshops and share their own experience.
+This helps students prepare for demands of their career as they move forward into their first teaching posts.

 - 'Superdiversity in a global city: workplace constraints', (2013) London: CiCe.